Zerobeings/nft-fetcher-template/README.md

 ## Installation

 1. Clone the repository
-2. Install dependencies with `npm install`
+2. Install dependencies with `yarn install`
-3. Start the development server with `npm run dev`
+3. Start the development server with `yarn dev`

 ## Usage